thingsdb/ThingsDocs/source/includes/_n_reset_counters.md

 ## reset_counters

-> This code will reset the counters:
+> This code will reset the counters on a node:

 ```python
 import asyncio